CodeAssociate/CA.Blocks.DataAccess/Documentation/Samples/Connection/CustomConnectionStringResolver.md

 ### CustomConnectionStringResolver

-Although the app.config and appsettings.json will cater for a large number of cases there are times when you might need custom logic to resolve the connection string.
-This common in application that have sharded  databases.
+Although the app.config and appsettings.json will cater to a large number of cases there are times when you might need custom logic to resolve the connection string.
+This is common in applications that work with sharded databases.
 This is easily achieved by implementing the  IDataAccessKeyToConnectionStringResolver interface.

 Example custom resolver